seas-computing/sec-directory-client/README.md

 The backend of the application is the Algolia search index defined in the `REACT_APP_ALGOLIA_INDEX`/`REACT_APP_ALGOLIA_APP_ID` environment variable.
 You'll also need to provide an API key in `REACT_APP_ALGOLIA_API_KEY`, which should only have "search" permissions for the specified index. **This API key will be included verbatim in the client code, so you should never use an admin key, or any key with write permission.** Best practice is [to create a "Secured API Key"][api-key] scoped only to the index you want to use.

-### Development Index

-Ideally, each developer working on the project should create their own Algolia index (and corresponding API Key) to use while developing.
-You can use the same index for both client and server operations, though the server application does require an API key with write permission.

-### Test Index

-You can optionally create a file called `.env.test` if you want to specify separate indices for testing and development.
-This is recommended, as some of the end-to-end tests defined in `src/__tests__/e2e.test.tsx` expect the index to include data.

 ## Local Development

 `npm run start` will bring up a live development environment with hot-reloading.
 Once it's started, you can view the app in the browser at http://localhost:3000/.